trevphil/cryptosym/README.md

 # Dependencies and Installation

-I recommend using [Anaconda](https://www.anaconda.com/) to run the code in this project.
-It's the easiest way I've found to install the [z3 prover](https://github.com/Z3Prover/z3) for Python.
+I recommend using [Anaconda](https://www.anaconda.com/) to create a Python environment, and then install the necessary libraries with `pip`.

-Use Python 3.5 and install from `requirements.txt`:
+Use Python 3.6 and install from `requirements.txt`:

 ```
-conda create -n preimage --file requirements.txt python=3.5.6
+conda create -n preimage python=3.6
 conda activate preimage
+pip install -r requirements.txt
 ```

 # Deterministic SHA-256 Reversal